-Managing Pastures in Wet Weather, Spring and Summer
+Managing Pastures in Wet Weather, Spring & Summer

 Managing Wet Soils

 Grazing waterlogged paddocks can result in serious pugging damage to pastures and soils.
 This can commonly occur during winter and early spring in many parts of southern Australia.

 This damage can reduce pasture utilisation by up to 50% and reduce pasture yields by between 20% and 80% over the following four to eight months.
 Further, these conditions can increase the likelihood of animal health problems such as lameness, mastitis and magnesium deficiencies.

 Some low-cost practical management strategies that will reduce the impact of pugging are detailed in the Managing wet soils fact sheet.
 Key messages from this fact sheet include:

 - Pugging damage to pastures should be minimised wherever possible

 - ‘On-off’ grazing of pastures is an effective and easy strategy to implement